LoyolaChicagoBooks/introcs-csharp/rst/forexamples.rst

 the ``Flip`` function:  A new ``Random`` object in likely initialized using the current time.
-The ``Flip`` function has no interaction with the user, so it can be repeated very quickly, and a new ``Random`` objects may not register a new value through several reruns of ``Flip``.
-This would give the same answer, and completely go contrary to the idea of random results!
+The ``Flip`` function has no interaction with the user, so it can be repeated very quickly, and new ``Random`` objects may not register a new value through several reruns of ``Flip``.
+This would give the same answer, and be completely contrary to the idea of random results!

 Hence it is generally a good idea to only create a single ``Random`` object that stays in scope for the whole program.